 We’re not talking about the main event here (aka the birth), this is the mucus plug that seals your cervix when you’re carrying a baby and comes away before delivery.
 It’s called a ‘show’ (!) and is a sticky, jelly-like pink mucus (insert vomit emoji).
 While some women are blissfully unaware of this particular event due it happening mid-birth, for many, it comes away early as a bit of a preview to the real show as a sign that you’re going into labour.

 Another special delivery that arrives before your baby does is your poo.
 Even if you can’t see it during labour, boy will you smell it.
 In previous generations, doctors used to perform enemas (bowel clean out) before birth, but not any more as they think pushing out a poo first helps you deliver your baby faster.
 Cameras at the ready people!

 If you’re having a vaginal delivery and carrying a large baby, there’s a good chance she will rip your vagina on the way out.
 Maybe even all the way around to the back – eek!
 The good news is that these days doctors and midwives are on to it and will help prevent this by slowing your pushes or performing a small snip (episiotomy) to widen the opening and prevent a gigantic tear.

 10. Head origami

 Ever wondered how your baby’s head fits out of your tiny vagina?
 Well, of course, your cervix widens naturally but did you know your baby’s head also folds in and out like a piece of god damn origami?!
-So squished inwards on exiting the mumma building and then out again once in the world.
+So squished inwards on exiting and then out again once in the world.
 The head is so malleable that sometimes it even takes a while for the ‘conehead’ shape to sort itself out.